Nathan-Wall/Spawn/README.md

     	}
     });

-    var MiniVan = Vehicle.beget({
+    // MiniVan inherits all of Vehicle's properties var MiniVan = Vehicle.beget({
     	accelleration: 6
     });

-    var Racecar = Vehicle.beget({
+    // Racecar also inherits all of Vehicles properties, but it overrides the beget method. var Racecar = Vehicle.beget({
     	// Acts as a constructor
     	beget: function(name) {
-    		var obj = this.base({ name: name });
+            // Use this.base to call Vehicle's beget method. var obj = this.base({ name: name });
     		obj.accelleration = Math.floor(Math.random() * 20 + 40);
     		return obj;
     	}
     });

+    // peacockVan inherits from MiniVan
     var peacockVan = MiniVan.beget({
     	name: 'peacock'
     });